stevenfluo/filters-frequencies/docs/index.markdown

     <p style="text-align: center;"><i>California, D.C.?</i></p>
 </p>

-The proportions and shapes of the two buildings and images were a bit different, so this was hard to blend well.
+The proportions and shapes of the two buildings and images were a bit different, so this was hard to blend well and I don't count this as a total success.
+I do see the resemblance, though!

 Campanile @ Stanford:
 <div class="image-row">